dotnet/EntityFramework.Docs/entity-framework/core/get-started/wpf.md

     [!code-xaml[](../../../samples/core/WPF/GetStartedWPF/GetStartedWPF/MainWindow.xaml?range=1-13&highlight=9-13)]

 1. This sets up source for the "parent" categories, and second source for the "detail" products.
-1. Next, add the following markup to your XAML after the closing `Window.Resources` tag.
+1. Next, add the following markup to your XAML after the opening `Grid` tag.

     [!code-xaml[](../../../samples/core/WPF/GetStartedWPF/GetStartedWPF/MainWindow.xaml?range=15-26)]